taimurhassan/convolutionalTransformer/README.md

 # Incremental Instance Segmentation Framework for Recognizing Extremely Cluttered Baggage Threats
 <p align="justify">
-This repository contains the source code (developed using <b>TensorFlow 2.2.0</b> and <b>Keras</b>) and also some additional results of the proposed incremental instance segmentation framework.
+This repository contains the source code (developed using <b>TensorFlow 2.2.0</b> and <b>Keras</b>) and also some additional results of the proposed regression-based incremental instance segmentation framework.
 </p>

 ![Block-Diagram](/images/BD.png)